 The Place of a Thousand Drips is a series of waterfalls cascading off the rocks about 3-miles past the Grotto Falls parking lot.
 You can simply enjoy the falls as you drive by, pull over at the parking lot .2 miles past the falls and walk up the road to enjoy them at length.

-Abrams Falls at Cades Cove might be the best swimming hole in all of the Smokies.
+Abrams Falls at Cades Cove might be the best swimming hole in all of the Smokies that you, unfortunately, can no longer swim in.
 For starters, there’s a large parking lot with ample parking for even midday hikes.
 Abrams Falls is the biggest waterfall in Gatlinburg with the most water and deepest pools.
 Look but don’t leap off the falls, as the hydraulics can be dangerous.
 With the huge pool beneath the falls, you’ll be able to safely soak after a sweaty hike.
-In many ways, Abrams Falls reminds me of Lula Lakes in Chattanooga, except you can swim there.
+In many ways, Abrams Falls reminds me of Lula Lakes in Chattanooga.

 The 2.5-mile trail climbs up and over several hills on the way to the falls.
 On the 5-mile round trip, you’ll end up with over 400′ of elevation gain.
 The trail condition gets a little rough over the tops of the hills, but it’s in generally good shape.
 If you’re hiking this midday, you might break a sweat both ways, but you can splash in the creek by the parking lot to cool off before you head out on Cades Cove Loop.